-Sometimes there is a need to give access to other, none-administrator, users to manage access to ceratin website resources.
-However you do not necessarily what to give them too many privileges like changing capabilities or creating new roles.
-In this article you will learn everything you need to know about managing access to AAM page.
+Sometimes there is a need to give access for other, none-administrator users to manage access to certain website resources likes posts and pages, metaboxes and widgets or API endpoints.
+You also do not necessarily what to give too many privileges like changing capabilities or creating new roles.
+That is AAM gives you flexibility to define very granular access also to the AAM page and its features.

-By default, access to AAM functionality is granted only to users that have administrator capability (technically only users with the Administrator role).
-This behavior can be modified with few simple steps.
+By default, access to AAM functionality is granted only for users that have administrator capability (technically only users with the Administrator role) but in order for other none-administrator users to use AAM features, you can redefine this behavior with few simple steps.

 The first step is to redefine the default access capability.
 Create custom capability aam_manager.
 Go to the Capabilities tab and on the top right corner hit + Create button.
 From this point only users with aam_manager capability checked, will have access to the AAM functionality.
 The aam_manager capability is enough to grand access to almost all functionality with few exceptions that we will mention below.

 Note!
 Make sure that you do not misspell aam_manager capability.
 “R” in the end!

 The next step is to define what actually user can do within AAM page and below is the list of all available capabilities with detailed description.
 Keep in mind that majority of AAM features are designed to manage settings for specific role, user, visitors or to everybody all together (Default settings).
 That is why you also have to make sure that when you grand access to specific AAM features, you also allow user to manage either list of roles with aam_manage_roles capability; manage users with aam_manage_users capability; manage visitors with aam_manage_visitors capability.

 It is strongly discouraged to give ability for other users to manage Default access settings as they will affect your administrator user too.
 However if you really need to do that, make sure that your desired user has aam_manage_default capability.